konect-V/MiniFab/docs/architecture.md

 The MiniFab includes a web interface for monitoring and control, with status pages, logs, and toolhead management.

-## Future Improvements

-1. **JSON Configuration Generation**: Consider implementing a system to generate Klipper configuration files from JSON templates, which could simplify configuration management.

-2. **Improved Probing**: Enhance the implementation of the probe system for better accuracy and reliability.

-3. **USB to CAN Bus**: Add support for USB to CAN bus functionality on the Octopus board to expand connectivity options.

 ## Notes

 - The "idle" mode is included in the toolhead directory for consistency, even though it represents a state rather than a physical toolhead.